 While it’s true that chickens are comparatively low maintenance as livestock, they do have a whole host of basic needs and requirements, and when you’re caring for chickens in winter, whether you have extreme, harsh conditions or fairly mild winters, our tips will help ensure your flock remains in top condition.
 Depending on the breed of your chickens and the average winter temperature, if you provide proper winter chicken care, you may still get a reasonable amount of fresh eggs throughout the cold months, too.

-1. Don’t Let the Water Freeze
+1. Don’t Let the Chicken’s Water Freeze

 This is possibly the most important tip on the list.
 Whatever you do, don’t let your chickens’ water freeze.
 If your chickens don’t have access to fresh water, they cannot properly digest their food, they can’t regulate their body temperature properly, and egg production will drop.
 While chickens are fairly resilient creatures, without water, even for short periods, their health deteriorates quickly in cold weather, and, aside from ill health and increased risk of death and frostbite, egg production drops fast and takes weeks to recover.

-2. Give Your Chickens Extra Food
+2. Give Your Chickens Extra (HEALTHY) Food/Treats In Winter

 3. Use Dropping Boards